 About the Initiative

-If you know a Veteran who is homeless or at imminent risk of becoming homeless, refer him or her to a local VA Medical Center, where homeless coordinators are ready to help.
+Learn more about VA’s homeless programs and upcoming Stand Downs and get involved.
+If you know a Veteran who is homeless or at imminent risk of becoming homeless, refer him or her to a local VA Medical Center, where VA staff are ready to help.
 Veterans and their families can also call 1-877-4AID-VET to be connected to VA services.